Kirk Cousins Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Season Stats

-- He also has 116 rushing yards on 28 carries (with one touchdown), averaging 7.3 yards per game.
+- He also adds 116 rushing yards (7.3 ypg) on 28 carries while scoring one touchdown on the ground.

 - Click over to SISportsbook and find the latest player props and odds for Cousins' matchup with the Bears.